Vernonia schweinfurthii

-Vernonia schweinfurthii is a species of plant in the family Asteraceae.
+Vernonia schweinfurthii is a species of flowering plant in the family Asteraceae.
 It is native to Angola, Burundi, Cameroon, Central African Repu, Ivory Coast, Malawi, Nigeria, Rwanda, Sudan, Zambia.
 One subspecies is recognized: Vernonia schweinfurthii var. bukamaensis.

 The herb grows from 6 to 30 centimeter with a tall woody rootstock.
 Its leaves are linear and elliptic to oblong elliptic, and sizes from 05 to 0.8 centimeters.
 Its corolla are mauve or purple and stretches from 5 to 11 mm.